Richmond Personal Injury Lawyer

 Premises liability cases involve accidents that might otherwise have been avoided had a property’s owner not neglected their duty of care.
 These accidents can include slip and fall accidents, thefts, and even parking lot car accidents.

 Your rights in a premises liability accident hinge on your role on another person’s property.
-You can work with an attorney to determine whether you can be classified as an invitee, a licensee, or a trespasser at the time of your accident.
+You can work with a Virginia injury lawyer to determine whether you can be classified as an invitee, a licensee, or a trespasser at the time of your accident.
 From there, you can submit a claim to a county clerk depending on the rights afforded to your position (and your losses).

 Product liability cases often involve a malfunctioning and actively-harmful product marketed by a manufacturer in the United States.
 Previously, injured parties have pursued compensation for injuries and health conditions related to the use of Roundup, ineffective seatbelts, and asbestos-based products.
 For more information about pre-existing product liability suits, you can schedule a consultation with Richmond’s personal injury lawyers.